 FDA, international bodies study arsenic in rice

-Last year, the FDA published tests of more than 1,300 samples of rice-based foods.
+In 2013, the FDA published tests of more than 1,300 samples of rice-based foods.
 Its findings were in line with those of Consumer Reports (FDA 2013a).
 On its website, the FDA downplayed the possible health consequences of its findings, saying the arsenic levels it measured were “too low to cause any immediate or short-term adverse health effects” (FDA 2013b).

 The agency’s statement postponed a final judgment on the obvious question: do rice-based foods raise people’s risks of cancer?
 The FDA pledged to publish its assessment of the cancer risks posed by arsenic contamination of rice-based foods by the end of this year.
 After that assessment circulated, the agency said it would consider “voluntary or mandatory limits or other steps that may be needed to reduce consumer exposure to arsenic in rice and rice products” (FDA 2013c).
 In the meantime, it cautioned consumers not to eat excessive quantities of rice, instead choosing a balanced and varied diet to “minimize potential adverse consequences from consuming an excess of any one food” (FDA 2013c).